 Regardless of whether your audience is watching the webinar through their mobile phone or laptop, engaging with them will go a long way in making them feel heard and connected, which adds value in itself.

-7. Do use storytelling to keep the presentation engaging
+7. Do use storytelling to keep your webinar presentation engaging

 People are more receptive to stories than plain numbers, especially stories with a human element.
 Data makes a strong, logical case and adding a human angle connects the dots emotionally.